elvintaghizade14/java-course-atl-2-classes/src/main/java/az/atlacademy/module01/lesson04_p3/hw_readme_01.md

 #### Technical requirements:

-- With the help of `java.util.Random` the program makes a random number in a range [0-100] and invites the player through a console to enter the name which is saved in the variable `name`.
+- With the help of `java.util.Random` or `Math.random()` the program makes a random number in a range [0-100] and invites the player through a console to enter the name which is saved in the variable `name`.
 - Before the beginning, show up given text on screen: `Let the game begin!`.
 - The whole process of the game is processed in an infinite cycle.
 - The player is invited to enter the number in the console, after which the program compares the hidden number with the